-Dr. Adler: Although there is a screening test (self administered) to identify individuals at risk for ADHD, the diagnostic evaluation requires sitting down with a health care professional and taking a history.
+Dr. Adler: Although there is a screening test (self-administered) to identify individuals at risk for ADHD, the diagnostic evaluation requires sitting down with a health care professional and taking a history.
 4 criteria need to be met to make the diagnosis: symptoms, impairments, childhood onset and being certain that the symptoms are from ADHD and not another mental health disorder.
-The diagnosis is a clinical one and there is not blood test or brain scan that can make the diagnosis.
-The diagnosis is usually made by a psychiatrist (adult or child), psychologist, neurologist or primary care physician.
+The diagnosis is a clinical one and there is not a blood test or brain scan that can make the diagnosis.
+The diagnosis is usually made by a psychiatrist, psychologist, neurologist or primary care physician.

 Natalie: Do you think a family doctor, in general, can do a good job of diagnosing adult ADHD?